oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 ## The problem

-As mentioned in the previous section, ORT returns the list of snippet findings (i.e. matches) for a given source file.
+As mentioned in the previous section, ORT returns the list of snippet findings (i.e., matches) for a given source file.
 These snippet findings are aggregated by source code location, including the line ranges.

 ORT lacks a mechanism to control the snippets results: while some of these results are legitimate, others are false positives.